Wurdyburd/Publish/docs/index.md

 	- Roles, and how they modify encounter balance
 	- Tales, archetypal narratives that establish common ground
-	- The Roundtable Deck, and using generative elements `EXAMPLE SCENARIOS` - A collection of "choose your own adventure"-style scenarios you can use to test a character and practice your understanding of the rules.
+	- The Roundtable Deck, and using generative elements

+`EXAMPLE SCENARIOS` - A collection of "choose your own adventure"-style scenarios you can use to test a character and practice your understanding of the rules.
 	- PF2E DEMO: The example scenario from the Pathfinder 2nd Edition rulebook.

+[[ENEMIES]] - An easy reference of several different enemy types.
+	- Table

 ______________________